Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 5

 Stars Advanced Stats

-- In their past 10 games, the Stars' goals per game average is 1.1 higher than their season-long average.
+- In their past 10 games, the Stars have scored 1.1 more goals per game than their average on the season.

-- The Stars create the seventh-most goals in the league, averaging 3.4 per game for a total of 281 this season.

-- The Stars have conceded the third-fewest goals in league action this season, 215 (2.6 per game).
+- The Stars are ranked third in NHL play for the fewest goals against this season, having given up 215 total goals (2.6 per game).

 - The team's goal differential is fourth-best in the league at +66.